 Mark Mingenback Vice President

-In 2002 Mark was invited to transition his efforts into a career in healthcare administration and became the Vice President of Medical Staff Development at Central Kansas Medical Center, a 99 bed community hospital in Great Bend, KS and St. Josephs Hospital in Larned, KS.
+Mark is a native of Great Bend Kansas and served for 14 years in various management responsibilities with the Central Kansas Medical Center, a 99 bed community hospital in Great Bend, KS and St. Josephs Hospital in Larned, KS.
 Initial responsibilities included establishing a medical staff development plan and recruit, onboard and retain physicians and mid-levels to the medical staff of both facilities.
-Over the past 14 years Mark has recruited 35+ providers to the community.